AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Types.md

 ```

 ## Type Reusability

-An SdsType can also refer other SdsTypes by using their identifiers.
+Types can also refer other types by using their identifiers.
 This enables type re-usability.

-For example, if there is a common index and value property for a group of types that may have additional properties, a base type can be created with those properties.
+For example, if there is a common index and value property for a group of types that may have additional properties,
+a base type can be created with those properties.

 ```json
 {